DamyrFr/ansible-personal-computer/README.md

 All my configuration files and Debian config by code !

-Ansible version : `ansible 2.9.6`
+Ansible version > `ansible 2.9.X`

 Build for deploy my environment on laptop, PC and GNU/Linux bastion.

-Warning : This code is build for Debian 9+ and Ubuntu.
+Warning : This code is build for Debian 9+.

 ## Inputs